How to sign out other Users in Windows 10/8/7?

 CMD

 Step 3.
-On the Command Prompt window that opens with elevated rights type the following command to view all current users signed in to your PC and press hit Enter from the keyboard:-
+On the Command Prompt window that opens with elevated rights, type the following command to view all current users signed in to your PC and hit Enter on the keyboard:-

 query session

 Step 4.
-Note down the ID number for the user account you want to sign out from your PC.
+Note down the ID number for the user account you want to sign out of your PC.

 Step 5.
-Type the following command to sign out the other user and hit Enter from the keyboard to execute the command:-
+Type the following command to sign out the other user and hit Enter on the keyboard to execute the command:-

 logoff ID-Number

-Note: Replace the ID Number with the username ID number which you want to sign out.
-For instance, we want to Sign off the TestUser, and this account ID is 3; we will execute the following command in the Command Prompt window:-
+Note: Replace the ID Number with the username ID number that you want to sign out.
+For instance, we want to sign off the TestUser, and this account ID is 3.
+We will execute the following command in the Command Prompt window:-

 logoff 3

 Step 6.
-To check if a user is signed out from your PC, type the following command and hit Enter from the keyboard:-
+To check if a user is signed out from your PC, type the following command and hit Enter on the keyboard:-

 query session

-Once you complete the above steps successfully, the selected user account will be signed out from your PC.
-If any program or window is opened on that user account, they will be closed forcibly.
+Once you complete the above steps successfully, the selected user account will be signed out of your PC.
+If any program or window is opened on that user account, it will be closed forcibly.